Perth – Melbourne – Perth Tour

 Lancelin – Moore River Estuary

-There’s plenty to see and do a fun adventure tour to Yanchep National Park – Lancelin Dunes and Coast – Guilderton and the mouth of the Moore River.
+There’s plenty to see and a fun adventure tour to Yanchep National Park – Lancelin Dunes and Coast – Guilderton, and the mouth of the Moore River.
 Enjoy a day of unforgettable experiences with sand and water and the tranquillity of places untouched by development in the Swan Coastal Plain.
 The first 100km of the Indian Ocean Drive we will drive passes through the Coral Coast region, north of Perth, a scenic journey of its own.

 Enjoy local art and sample local produce, some of the best in Australia.

-Absolutely stunning during Wildflower Season (Aug-Dec).
+Stunning during Wildflower Season (Aug-Dec).

 Itinerary – One Day Tour – Lancelin – Moore River Estuary

-We meet at 7.50 am to be on the road at 8.00 am to make our way to the Yanchep National Park.
-We enjoy our morning tea in the Chocolate Drops Tearooms, a specialty Chocolate Shop and Tearooms when we arrive.
+We leave the Perth CBD to go to the Yanchep National Park.
+When we arrive, we enjoy our morning tea in the Chocolate Drops Tearooms, a specialty Chocolate Shop and Tearooms.
 It is a chocolate ‘haven’ that integrates with the historical and cultural surroundings.
 They have been creating unique quality handmade chocolates with an authentic Australian focus since 2005

 Freshly fortified, we now visit the koala enclosure.
 Though not native to Western Australia, Yanchep has been home to a colony of koalas since 1938.
-The koala, incorrectly also called koala bear, is a herbivorous marsupial native to Australia.
+The koala, incorrectly called koala bear, is a herbivorous marsupial native to Australia.
 It is the only living member of the Phascolarctidae, and its closest living relatives are the wombats, members of the Vombatidae.
 One of Australia’s best-known species can be seen among the tree branches from the elevated walkway.

 Now, lunchtime is looming after we have explored the famous dunes.
 We recover by a sumptuous lunch at the Dunes Restaurant.
 They cater and offer meals to suit most dietary requirements, Vegan, Vegetarian & Gluten-free and are specialised in great food.
 We have fantastic views of the ocean and can dine inside or outside